JLFlorido/nn-toyproblem/nntoyproblem/README.md

     ├── models         <- Source code for your own model ├── tools          <- Any helper scripts go here └── visualization  <- Scripts for visualisation of your results, e.g., matplotlib, ggplot2 related.

+    Standard Flow:
+    1) update your local repo,

+    2) create a new branch,

+    3) make your changes and stage,

+    4) commit your changes,

+    5) upload the changes to a new branch on GitHub, and

+    6) create a pull request.